ECCE2016 Circuit Analysis I (3 Credits)

 ECCE5282 Computer Network Security (3 Credits)

-This course introduces basic computer network security concepts.
-Topics include: network security objectives and mechanisms, basic cryptography, attacks and countermeasures at various layers of networking protocol stack, and networking devices security.
+This course introduces basic computer networks’ security concepts.
+Topics include network security objectives and mechanisms, basic cryptography, attacks and countermeasures at various layers of networking protocol stack, and networking devices.

 ECCE5283 Cryptography, Security, and e-Commerce (3 Credits)